Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Automatically extracts text, handwriting, and data from any scanned documents using AI and ML
 * Extract data from forms and tables
 * Read and process any type of document (PDFs, images, ...)
+* Features:
+  * Optical character recognition (OCR)
+  * Identifies relationships, structure, and text
+  * Uses AI to extract text and structured data
+  * Recognizes handwriting as well as printed text
+  * Can extract from documents such as PDFs, images, forms, and tables
+  * Understands context.
+For example know what data to extract from a receipt or invoice
 * Use cases:
   * Financial Services (e.g., invoices, financial reports)
   * Healthcare (e.g., medical records, insurance claims)
   * Public Sector (e.g., tax forms, ID documents, passports)

+### Amazon Elastic Transcoder

+* Transcodes video files to various formats / outputs
+* AWS Elemental MediaConvert is a new service that provides more functionality and may be better for new use cases
+* Some features are only available on Elastic Transcoder such as:
+  * WebM (VP8/VP9) input and output
+  * Animated GIF output
+  * MP3, FLAC, Vorbis, and WAV audio-only output
+* However, MediaConvert offers more options overall

+### AWS Compute Optimizer

+* Uses machine learning to analyze historical utilization metrics
+* Recommends optimal AWS resources for your workloads to reduce costs and improve performance
+* Offers optimization guidance for:
+  * Amazon EC2 instances
+  * Amazon EBS volumes
+  * AWS Lambda functions
+* Results can be viewed in the console or via the CLI

 ### Summary